avalanche-foundation/ACPs/ACPs/X-subnet-only-validators.md

 ## Abstract

+Introduce Subnet-Only Validators (SOVs), a new type of staker that can validate any Avalanche Subnet but is not required to validate the Primary Network.
+SOVs retain the ability to participate in Avalanche Warp Messaging (AWM) but do not need to sync the X/C-Chains must post an $AVAX-denominated bond...

 Introduce a new type of Validator that is not required to validate the Primary Network...

 Remove the requirement that Subnet Validators must validate the Primary Network without revoking support for Subnet Validators to send/verify Avalanche Warp Messages (AWM).
 Allow Subnet Validators to stake on a Subnet by posting an $AVAX-deonimated bond.